×

 In short, the Hiland Road Bike is the perfect entry-level road bike for long comfort rides and big challenges.

-Vilano Shadow 3.0 is the most affordable road bike on this list.
-If you have a limited budget, but you still want speed and drop-bars, then this is your chance to become a roadie without breaking the bank.
+State Bicycle Co.
+4130 is one of the most affordable road bikes on this list.
+If you have a limited budget, but you still want speed and drop bars, then this is your chance to become a roadie without breaking the bank.

-Vilano Shadow 3.0 is a cheap road bike that doesn’t have any major shortcomings.
-The front MicroShift and rear Shimano derailleurs offer a total of 14 gears.
-There are both easy and hard gears, so you can ride on any type of terrain.
+The State Bicycle Co.
+4130 is an affordable road bike that doesn’t have any significant shortcomings.
+The rear Sunrace derailleur offers 8 gears, and there are both easy and hard options, so you can ride on any type of terrain.

-The tires are 700×25, which is ideal for pure road riding.
-This width gives you a good aero profile and provides plenty of grip when cornering.
+The tires are 700x28c, which is ideal for pure road riding.
+This width gives you an excellent aero profile and provides plenty of grip when cornering.

 The only disadvantage compared to more expensive models is that this bike has rim brakes instead of disc brakes.
 So if you plan to ride in wet weather often, you might not get the same amount of braking power.